 A 5% gross revenue VAR, for example, shows the value at which 5% of the possible outcomes fall below, and 95% of the outcomes exceed - in other words a 1 in 20 worst event.
-A 1% VaR shows a characteristic of "extreme risk" representing a 1 in 100 year analog probability.
+A 1% VaR shows a characteristic of "extreme risk" representing a 1 in 100-year analog probability.
 The table below shows the 1% VARs for the various insurance products and elections to better help appreciate the relatedness of payments to revenue shortfall.
-Notice that with no insurance, the 1% VAR for revenue is about \$314 meaning that in 1% of the cases, revenue would be below that value.
-Using YP 85% insurance increases the lower tail to about \$383.
-Using ARP-HPE would increase that extreme outcome to about \$392.
-However, the RP policies add over \$200 to the lowest 1% of the outcomes compared to no-insurance.
+Notice that with no insurance, the 1% VAR for revenue is about \$350 meaning that in 1% of the cases, revenue would be below that value.
+Using YP 85% insurance increases the lower tail to about \$468.
+Using ARP-HPE would increase that extreme outcome to about \$416 However, the RP policies add well over \$200 to the lowest 1% of the outcomes compared to no-insurance.
 Importantly, RP and RP-HPE do a far better job of "cutting off the low tail" of the revenue distribution and provide substantially better downside risk protection due to their ability to trigger based on either yield or price level movements.
-Thus, a producer considering covering \$500 in total production costs would thus likely find higher elections of the revenue products most appealing.
+Thus, a producer considering covering say, \$550 in total production costs would thus likely find higher elections of the revenue products most appealing and be less likely to use the group products, despite their higher average payments.